Blackfoot Chief by Karl Bodmer

 According to historians, claiming that Droulliard’s death was an act of revenge at Three Forks is an oversimplification of a complex set of circumstances.
 The Blackfeet were an aggressive people.
 Knowing “the cost” of warfare, they were accustomed to losing men in battle.
 The insurrection of 1810 was a result of a confluence of several major factors.
 One factor was the large influx of American trappers who paddled up the Missouri in the years following the Lewis & Clark Expedition.
 These Mountain Men represented a threat to their military and economic dominance.
 The Blackfeet had a proud warrior culture and they earned their reputation as fierce fighters feared by even the toughest Mountain Men.
 The tribe’s success at international trade had whetted their appetite and they wanted to continue in the traditions that they had honed and the dominance they felt they had earned.
 The Blackfeet would not tolerate the intrusions of these outside forces any longer.

-Why don’t we know more about the deaths?
+Why don’t we know more about the deaths of these two men?

 It sounds like the people in our voting district who hate all Senators and Congressmen, shouting to “throw out the bums!”
-But they like their own representatives enough, that having heard them over the years, they continually return them to public office.
+But, when it comes time to re-elect their own representatives, they continually return them to public office.

 The Blackfeet were a fierce tribe; they were warriors and thieves.
-Sacajawea was nothing like that, right?
+Sacajawea, a member of the Blackfeet tribe was nothing like that, right?

 http://franceshunter.wordpress.com/2010/03/18/lewis-clark-among-the-blackfeet/ Frances Hunter has written a great segment on the Blackfeet and I recommend that anyone who wants the details of the Blackfeet Indian tribe to read research such as hers in order to get a more complete picture of the circumstances that may have precipitated the death of these two braves.